Slash Commands

 showssample-command-name

-) - Fuzzy Search: Find commands even with partial matches
+) - Basic Filtering: Find commands with text matching

 - Description Preview: See command descriptions in the menu